Paylicier/Managair/README.md

   <h2 align="center" >Manag'air, a simple airport management game</h2>
 </p>

-This game was created in a few days for Hacker Club's High Seas
+This game was created in a few days for Hack Club's High Seas

 ## Demo